 assigned routine work by the PAFC.

 directly supervised by PAFC.

-If you are interested in volunteering for any upcoming Self Directed Volunteer Teams, please fill out the application form and our volunteer coordinator will contact you
+If you are interested in volunteering for any upcoming Self Directed Volunteer Teams, please fill out our Volunteer Inquiry form and our volunteer coordinator will contact you

 you can contact us for more information.